-13. 14.
-Non-Reappointment of Faculty Non-Reappointment of Professional Staff 64 65

-ARTICLE XIX - ACADEMIC FREEDOM .65

-ARTICLE XX - REDUCTION IN FORCE .
-65

-ARTICLE XXI - ACADEMIC SENATE .66

-ARTICLE XXII - ACADEMIC ORGANIZATION .66

-ARTICLE XXIII - GRIEVANCE AND ARBITRATION PROCEDURES .67

-1. Intent 67

-2. Definitions 68

-3. Informal Procedures for the Resolution of Complaints and Grievances - Step 1 68

-4. Internal Procedures for the Resolution of Grievances - Step 2 68

-5. Arbitration - Step 3 68

-6. Student Accommodations 69

-ARTICLE XXIV - DISCIPLINE AND DISMISSAL OTHER THAN FOR REDUCTION N

-IN I FORCE .
-70

-1. Grievance and Arbitration 70

-2. Alternative Procedure 71

-3. Joint Standing Committee 72

-ARTICLE XXV - WORK OR BUSINESS INTERRUPTION .73

-ARTICLE XXVI - EXCHANGE OF INFORMATION .73

-ARTICLE XXVII - FACULTY RESIGNATIONS .73

-ARTICLE XXVIII - SEPARABILITY .74

-ARTICLE XXIX - DURATION OF AGREEMENT .74

-APPENDI X A - NYIT MEDICAL PLANS - FT U.S. Based Employees .
-75

-APPENDI X B - GRADE APPEAL PROCEDURE .77

-AGREEMENT entered into this day of , 2019 between NEW YORK INSTITUTE OF

-TECHNOLOGY and AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS AT THE NEW YORK INSTITUTE OF TECHNOLOGY, INC. (AAUP at NYIT, Inc.).

-4 WITNESSETH: 5 WHEREAS, the intent and purpose of this Agreement are to provide the Institute's student body 6 with instruction and guidance of excellent quality, and to promote increasingly high standards of 7 academic achievement in every phase of the Institute's special mission in higher education, and 8 WHEREAS, the intent and purpose of this Agreement are to promote and improve the quality 9 and effectiveness of education at the Institute, the parties to this Agreement concur that these 10 objectives can be materially achieved through the amicable adjustment of matters of mutual interest 11 through the establishment of basic understandings relating to personnel policies, practices and

-12 procedures, and matters affecting other conditions of employment relating to wages and hours, and

-WHEREAS, it is recognized by the parties that mutual benefits are to be derived from a continual improvement in the position of the Institute as an institution of higher learning, that the faculty is expected to advise in developing educational programs and make recommendations to the President of the Institute, it being understood that final decisions on all such matters are solely within the jurisdiction

-17 of the Board of Trustees of the Institute.

-18 NOW, THEREFORE, in consideration of the mutual covenants herein contained, the parties agreeas follows:
+Personnel Procedure Summary Chart for NYIT Clinical & Teaching Faculty Members 55

+12. Provisions Applicable When Professional Staff Members Request Reappointment, Promotion, a Sabbatical Leave

+13. Provisions Applicable to All Members (Faculty and Professional Staff) Requesting Reappointme Tenure, Promotion, and/or Scholarly Leave (Sabbatical Leaves and Scholar Incentive Awards)

+14. Committee to Revise Reappointment, Tenure, Promotion and Sabbatical Procedures 57

+Personnel Procedure Summary Chart For NYIT Library Faculty 58

+Personnel Procedure Summary Chart For NYIT HEOP Counselors and Assistant Director rs59

+Personnel Procedure Summary Chart for NYIT Student Services Counselors 60

+Personnel Procedure Summary Chart for NYIT Admissions and Financial Aid Counselors 61

+15. Non-Reappointment of Faculty 62

+16. Non-Reappointment of Professional Staff 62

+ARTICLE E XIX - ACADEMIC FREEDOM 63

+ARTICLE E XX - REDUCTION IN FORCE 63

+ARTICLE E XXI - ACADEMIC SENATE 64

+ARTICLE E XXII - ACADEMIC ORGANIZATION 64

+ARTICLE E XXIII - GRIEVANCE AND ARBITRATION PROCEDURES 65

+1. Intent 65

+2. Definitions 65

+3. Informal Procedures for the Resolution of Complaints and Grievances - Step 1 65

+4. Internal Procedures for the Resolution of Grievances - Step 2 65

+5. Arbitration - Step 3 66

+6. Student Accommodations 66

+ARTICLE EXXIV - DISCIPLINE AND DISMISSAL OTHER THAN FOR REDUCTION IN FORCE 67

+1. Grievance and Arbitration 67

+2. Alternative Procedure 67

+3. Joint Standing Committee 69

+ARTICLE E XXV - WORK OR BUSINESS INTERRUPTION 69

+ARTICLE E XXVI - EXCHANGE OF INFORMATION 69

+ARTICLE E XXVII - FACULTY RESIGNATIONS 70

+ARTICLE E XXVIII - SEPARABILITY 70

+ARTICLE E XXIX - DURATION OF AGREEMENT 70

+APPENDI IX A - NYIT MEDICAL PLANS - FT U.S. Based Employees 71

+APPENDI IX B - GRADE APPEAL PROCEDURE 73

+AGREEMENT entered into this 5th day of October, 2023 between NEW YORK INSTITUTE OF TECHNOLOGY and AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS AT THE NEW YORK INSTITUTE OF TECHNOLOGY, INC. (AAUP at NYIT, Inc.).

+WITNESSETH:

+WHEREAS, the intent and purpose of this Agreement are to provide the Institute's student body with instruction and guidance of excellent quality, and to promote increasingly high standards of academic achievement in every phase of the Institute's special mission in higher education, and

+WHEREAS, the intent and purpose of this Agreement are to promote and improve the quality and effectiveness of education at the Institute, the parties to this Agreement concur that these objectives can be materially achieved through the amicable adjustment of matters of mutual interest through the establishment of basic understandings relating to personnel policies, practices and procedures, and matters affecting other conditions of employment relating to wages and hours, and

+WHEREAS, it is recognized by the parties that mutual benefits are to be derived from a continual improvement in the position of the Institute as an institution of higher learning, that the faculty is expected to advise in developing educational programs and make recommendations to the President of the Institute, it being understood that final decisions on all such matters are solely within the jurisdiction of the Board of Trustees of the Institute.

+NOW, THEREFORE, in consideration of the mutual covenants herein contained, the parties agree as follows: